 We found what we were looking for when we went to central Mexico to visit an old friend from our community, Mayer Shacter.
 We discovered San Miguel de Allende, an arts-oriented colonial town in the middle of the country.
 Amazing musicians, artists, writers and other creative types had all made the decision to live 8 hours from the beach, 90 minutes from an airport, and light years away from the kind of convenience we had taken for granted our entire lives as residents of the US.
-We built our new lives in Mexico, producing fundraising events, concerts, parties, contributing to college funds for under-priviledged kids, teaching, building a dream house and studio.
+We bought a house and built our new lives in Mexico, producing fundraising concerts, parties, contributing to college funds for under-priviledged kids, teaching, building a dream house and studio.
 And we also battled breast cancer, which brought us back to the US for a full nine months of treatment.
-Thanks to the tender loving care of our Synanon friends, along with the loving and professional wisdom of our dear friend Jaime Aguet--we conquered that challenge.
+Thanks to the tender loving care of our Synanon friends, along with the profound professional wisdom of our dear friend Jaime Aguet--we conquered that challenge.
 But a couple of years later, our marriage ended.
 We both found true love again, but sadly Glenda's cancer returned with a vengeance and she passed away in January of 2015.

 Life goes on, if we're lucky.
 Today I am back in San Miguel de Allende and facing each day as the first day of the rest of my life.
 Up till lockdown, I produced concerts, played gigs, taught a little and composed and recorded new music at a pretty healthy clip.
 My 2019 release is called HYMN FOR HER and it's dedicated to all of the amazing women who have shaped and guided me with their feminine energy and love throughout my life.
 My 2020 release is START WITH WATER.